tc39/proposal-temporal/docs/duration.md

 Negative durations are treated as the same as negative numbers for comparison purposes: they are "less" (shorter) than zero.

 The `relativeTo` option may be a `Temporal.ZonedDateTime` in which case time zone offset changes will be taken into account when comparing days with hours.
-If `relativeTo` is a `Temporal.PlainDateTime`, then days are always considered equal to 24 hours.
+If `relativeTo` is a `Temporal.PlainDate`, then days are always considered equal to 24 hours.

-If `relativeTo` is neither a `Temporal.PlainDateTime` nor a `Temporal.ZonedDateTime`, then it will be converted to one of the two, as if it were first attempted with `Temporal.ZonedDateTime.from()` and then with `Temporal.PlainDateTime.from()`.
+If `relativeTo` is neither a `Temporal.PlainDate` nor a `Temporal.ZonedDateTime`, then it will be converted to one of the two, as if it were first attempted with `Temporal.ZonedDateTime.from()` and then with `Temporal.PlainDate.from()`.
-This means that an ISO 8601 string with a time zone name annotation in it, or a property bag with a `timeZone` property, will be converted to a `Temporal.ZonedDateTime`, and an ISO 8601 string without a time zone name or a property bag without a `timeZone` property will be converted to a `Temporal.PlainDateTime`.
+This means that an ISO 8601 string with a time zone name annotation in it, or a property bag with a `timeZone` property, will be converted to a `Temporal.ZonedDateTime`, and an ISO 8601 string without a time zone name or a property bag without a `timeZone` property will be converted to a `Temporal.PlainDate`.

 This function can be used to sort arrays of `Temporal.Duration` objects.
 For example: